communityinclusion/communityinclusion.org/src/pages/about/fellowships/gopen.md

 posttype: "page"
 ---

-<h3 class="text-center">Plans for the 2025-2026 Gopen Fellowship are currently on hold pending further information about funding.
-Updated information will be provided at the end of March.</h3>
+<h3 class="text-center">Plans for the 2025-2026 Gopen Fellowship are currently on hold pending further information about funding.</h3>